 Morry: Half past seven.
 Excellent.

-Morry: And on one of those nights, the sixth of April, you’re actually doing two shows because you’re popping along to The School of Hard Knock Knocks and doing a 09:45 show underneath the State Library of Victoria.
+Morry: And on one of those nights, the sixth of April, you’re actually doing two shows because you’re popping along to the Hard Knock Knocks and doing a 09:45 show underneath the State Library of Victoria.

 Gavin: Yep.
 So I’ll just do my show, grab a kebab and then head on over to the show.

 Morry: Fantastic.
 Now your own show, called ‘Plain and Sempel’, is an hour.
-And then the one that you’re doing for the SHKK, The School of Hard Knock Knocks, is only ten to fifteen minutes.
+And then the one that you’re doing for the SHKK, the Hard Knock Knocks, is only ten to fifteen minutes.
 So is comedian Gavin Sempel going to speak faster or are you just going to pack in the best bits?